 Wes Jones in Belmont caught the beginning part of the fireball.

 2013, September 28 - The Dutch and Belgium observers in the CAMS@BeneLux network meet to coordinate the pointing of cameras in this rapidly expanding network.
 From mere four cameras a year ago and 18 in June, the network is now approaching 30 operational cameras.
+To see location of 2013 stations, click on map.

 2013, Aug 26 - Meteoroids 2013 Conference in Poznan, Poland.
 CAMS presentations by Pete Gural (new CAMS Spectrograph) and Peter Jenniskens (CAMS results update).
 Peter Jenniskens also gave an invited review talk on the Sutter's Mill meteorite fall.
 Regina Rudawska presented results on meteoroid stream seaches in the first year CAMS data.